 - Whiplash injuries

 Looking at those injuries, we know that they require immediate and long-term care that can run into the hundreds of thousands of dollars.
 Will your insurance cover all of these expenses?
-How about the hidden costs people usually do not think about like lost wages if the accident victim cannot make it to work?
+How about the hidden costs people usually do not think about like lost wages if the accident victim cannot make it work?

 How They Happen